Too big to fail: Implicit guarantee subsidy

 Another study by Frederic Schweikhard and Zoe Tsesmelidakis estimated the amount saved by America's biggest banks from having a perceived safety net of a government bailout was $120 billion from 2007 to 2010.
 For America's biggest banks the estimated savings was $53 billion for Citigroup, $32 billion for Bank of America, $10 billion for JPMorgan, $8 billion for Wells Fargo, and $4 billion for AIG.
 The study noted that passage of the Dodd–Frank Act—which promised an end to bailouts—did nothing to raise the price of credit (i.e., lower the implicit subsidy) for the "too-big-to-fail" institutions.

-One 2013 study (Acharya, Anginer, and Warburton) measured the funding cost advantage provided by implicit government support to large financial institutions.
+One 2013 study (Acharya, Anginer, and Warburton) measured the funding-cost advantage conferred by implicit government support to large financial institutions.
 Credit spreads were lower by approximately 28 basis points (0.28%) on average over the 1990–2010 period, with a peak of more than 120 basis points in 2009.
 In 2010, the implicit subsidy was worth nearly $100 billion to the largest banks.
 The authors concluded: "Passage of Dodd–Frank did not eliminate expectations of government support."

 Economist Randall S. Kroszner summarized several approaches to evaluating the funding cost differential between large and small banks.
-The paper discusses methodology and does not specifically answer the question of whether larger institutions have an advantage.
+The paper discusses the methodology and does not specifically address whether larger institutions have an advantage.

 In November 2013, the credit ratings agency Moody's reported that it would no longer assume the eight largest U.S. banks would receive government support in the event they faced bankruptcy.
 However, the GAO reported that politicians and regulators would still face significant pressure to bail out large banks and their creditors in the event of a financial crisis.